DVDTSB/dvd.tex/README.md

 ╚═════╝░░░░╚═╝░░░╚═════╝░╚═╝░░░╚═╝░░░╚══════╝╚═╝░░╚═╝
 ```
 Collection of LaTex templates I use daily.
-This is mostly a nicer to look at version of [evan.sty](https://github.com/vEnhance/dotfiles/blob/main/texmf/tex/latex/evan/evan.sty).
+This is mostly a nicer to look at version of [evan.sty](https://github.com/vEnhance/dotfiles/blob/main/texmf/tex/latex/evan/evan.sty), however it might not have everything that is included in evan.sty yet.

 ## Updates
 - added a proof enviorment